low-perry/ts_proj/Tools and palnning.md

 Create [utils.ts](frontend/src/utils.ts) and define `getError` function.

-Decided to use [React Query](https://tanstack.com/query/latest/docs/framework/react/overview) instead of axios, so it's imperative to remove all axios code used on [main.tsx](frontend/src/main.tsx) and put the code in the [apiClient.ts](frontend/src/apiClient.ts) file.
+Decided to use [React Query](https://tanstack.com/query/latest/docs/framework/react/overview) ,remove all axios code used on [main.tsx](frontend/src/main.tsx) and put the code in the [apiClient.ts](frontend/src/apiClient.ts) file.